owendrew/fakeNixieKit/README.md

 # PCBs

 The pcbs makes for a tidy build although you can make point to point connections on prototype boards
 - 1 off Display PCB
+-

 - 1 off ESP32 Controller PCB (This PCB also allows for the addition of buttons and a buzzer.
 All the ESP32 pins are broken out as well for any further user development)
+-

 # Optional

 - 1 off Enclosure to suit
+-

 - 4 off Glass domes for the nixie effect - 38mm High x 25mm Diameter
+-

 - 4 off 3D printed base to suit glass dome
+-

 - 4 off 3D printed LCD/Adpater mount
+-

+# LCD Assembly
+Place holder for LCD Assembly build

+# ESP32 Programming
+Place holder for ESP32 programming

 # Disclaimer